-Here the 1 refers to the universe with the cylindrical element.
-If there had been two Z levels, i.e., if the core had been divided into two vertical levels with a second universe designation for the lower level, then in the arrangement above a 2 would replace the 1 to describe the other level.

-A different and more complicated example at some intermediate Z level (e.g., $Z = 4$ ) would be
+where the 1 refers to the universe with the cylindrical element.
+If there had been two Z levels, i.e., the core being divided into two vertical levels with a second universe designation for the lower level, then another arrangement as above with a 2 replacing the 1 would describe the other level.
+A different and more complicated example at some intermediate Z level would be, for array 3,

-X 1 2 3 4
+For Z=4 X 1 2 3 4

 Y

 1 0 1 1 0

 2 3 2 -1 4

 3 3 0 0 4

 4 3 1 -2 4

 5 3 3 4 1

 6 0 1 2 0

-In this example there are four universes and two other arrays, each described with its own lattice, in addition to the one being described.
-All Z levels will have the same $4 \times 6$ XY structure but the lattice positions may be filled differently.
+In the above example there are four universes and two other arrays, each described with its own lattice, in addition to the one being described.
+All Z levels will have the same 4x6 XY structure but the lattice positions may be filled differently.
 Otherwise, different Z levels are not necessary.
 In all CG and MARS geometry, any bodies, universes, and arrays may have identical outer dimensions while being defined as "inside" or "outside" another volume with the same dimensions.
 An array might contain only one XYZ position.
-This is a convenient method of rotating a universe or another lattice of the same size (see page M9.B.26 in reference 5).
+This is a convenient method of rotating a universe or another lattice of the same size.
 The MARS module of the SCALE manual gives many examples of geometry input data as well as much other information regarding the code operation.

 IV.C.
-Geometry Plotting
+Geometry plotting

 Any but the simplest geometry input descriptions in MORSE should be checked visually.
-Available for this are two-dimensional plots from PICTURE (part of the RSIC package) and three-dimensional JUNEBUG plots from the SCALE code system.
+Available for this are two-dimensional plots from PICTURE (part of the RSIC package) and three-dimensional JUNE-BUG plots from the SCALE code system.
 The PICTURE plots are very quickly made, inexpensive, and available in the form of computer listing printouts as well as other methods.
 Any plane may be cut through the geometry in any direction or orientation for examination of the geometry in terms of either media, regions, or (input) zones.
 These plots may be very large but cover only a tiny portion of the geometry such that even with printer characters for definition, the smallest details may be seen.
 Figure 5 shows such a plot for a military vehicle.